 What is a Charter?
 And What is “Bareboat”?

 A charter is just a fancy word for rent.
 So when you charter, you’re renting a boat.
-Typically, it refers to a longer period of time such as renting a boat for a week or more.
+Typically, chartering refers to renting the boat for a longer period of time such as a week or more.
+(Although the term “day charter” is also valid and means renting a boat for a day).

 What comes with the Boat?